JustinOros/Python/blockwars-game/README.md

 ![Block Wars Screenshot](screenshot_blockwars.png)

 **Block Wars** is a fast-paced, neon-glowing arcade shooter where you control a glowing block battling waves of relentless enemies.
-Dodge and weave the full-screen arena, blast enemies with directional shots—including diagonals—and survive as long as possible while leveling up!
+Dodge and weave the full-screen arena, blast enemies with shots and survive as long as possible while leveling up!

 ---